jina-ai/finetuner/README.md

 Fine-tuning is an effective way to improve performance on [neural search](https://jina.ai/news/what-is-neural-search-and-learn-to-build-a-neural-search-engine/) tasks.
 However, setting up and performing fine-tuning can be very time-consuming and resource-intensive.

-Jina AI's Finetuner makes fine-tuning easier and faster by streamlining the workflow and handling all complexity and infrastructure in the cloud.
+Jina AI's Finetuner makes fine-tuning easier and faster by streamlining the workflow and handling all the complexity and infrastructure in the cloud.
 With Finetuner, you can easily enhance the performance of pre-trained models, making them production-ready [without extensive labeling](https://jina.ai/news/fine-tuning-with-low-budget-and-high-expectations/) or expensive hardware.